MKme/Engine-Doctor/README.md

 The original ideea is to use this for performance chainsaw tuning by monitoring the EGT (exhaust gas temp) or cylinder/head temp we have valuable information we can use to track/correlate our changes and even monitor saws with autotune or needs.

+## Description:

+An ESP32 microcontroller with a high temp thermocouple interface you can mount in or stick to any surface you want to measure.

+Also has a separate BME280 temp/baro and humidity sensor that will be in the box enclosure or you could remote mount it in an airbox or whatever.

+I may make a one-wire inductive tachometer pickup too which will be interrupt driven and may need amp circuit

+The ESP32 makes its own Wifi AP you can log in to with your phone- open any browser to the IP in the pic and it will graph the data real time asynchronously on the web page as long as its powered on.

 ##Parts:

 Buy a kit here: http://store.mkme.org